 You need not worry if you see a little mucus in stool in pregnancy.
 But in the following cases, you should consult a doctor –

 - If you notice blood and mucus in your stool.

 - If you have lower abdominal pain.

 - If you have haemorrhoids.

-Although the presence of mucus in early pregnancy is not a big problem, it is best to talk to a doctor if that’s what is making you anxious.
-Discuss this problem with your doctor, he will provide the right treatment.
+Although mucus in early pregnancy is not a big problem, it is best to talk to a doctor if that makes you anxious.
+Discuss this problem with your doctor; he will provide the right treatment.
 Furthermore, don’t strain yourself during pregnancy.
 Make sure that you complete the course of medications you have been prescribed.
 If you are afraid the medication is the cause, consult your doctor.

 1. Johansson.
 MEV, Sjövall.
 H, Hansson.
 GC; The gastrointestinal mucus system in health and disease; PubMed Central; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3758667/; June 2013